zyni2001/zyni2001.github.io/.history/_pages/about_20250225115952.md

 I was PhD student at Computer Engineering, **University of Southern California** from 2022 to 2024.
 Before my PhD study, I got my Bachelor's degree at **University of Science and Technology of China** in 2022.

 My research interests focus on Trustworthy AI, specifically in security and privacy, with an emphasis on LLMs and GNNs.
-I am also interested in generative AI for EDA and neuro-symbolic AI!
+I am also interested in AI for EDA and neuro-symbolic AI!
 Feel free to reach out to me if you are interested in these topics and we can collaborate!

 # News